CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Madagascar: Days 3-4 Ranomafana is situated on the edge of the eastern escarpment and came to the attention of the world when a new species, the Golden Bamboo Lemur, was discovered here in 1985.
 Now a national park, this superb area is rich in lemurs.
 Several species have been studied here for many years, resulting in the animals becoming oblivious to the presence of humans and giving us the privileged opportunity of watching them, unafraid, at close range.
 We have a good chance of encountering Golden Bamboo Lemur (still only known from two localities), the pug-faced Greater Bamboo Lemur (a species as rare and as localized as the Golden Bamboo Lemur), Eastern Grey Bamboo Lemur, Red-fronted Brown Lemur, Red-bellied Lemur, Milne-Edwards’s Sifaka and perhaps a roosting Eastern Woolly Lemur (or Eastern Avahi).
 One evening, as dusk falls, we shall wait for diminutive Brown Mouse Lemurs to appear, attracted to a bait of bananas.
 The experience of watching these tiny primates at close range, manipulating items with their perfect miniature hands, is certainly very special.
 Other mammals we may encounter at Ranomafana include Eastern Red Forest Rat and perhaps Ring-tailed Mongoose and Fanaloka (or Striped Civet).

-Not surprisingly, Ranomafana also offers rich pickings for the birdwatcher and, indeed, the area is now acknowledged to be one of the best accessible site for seeing Madagascar’s rainforest endemics.
+Not surprisingly, Ranomafana also offers rich pickings for the birdwatcher and, indeed, the area is now acknowledged to be one of the best accessible sites for seeing Madagascar’s rainforest endemics.
 As the wreaths of early morning mist gradually dissipate the forest comes alive: jeries and sunbirds sing from the canopy, tetrakas and newtonias chatter from the undergrowth and resonant hoots announce the presence of a ground-roller.
-At the roadside Rand’s Warblers and Common, Green and Stripe-throated Jeries give their confusingly similar songs from prominent exposed perches, as does the recently described Cryptic Warbler, and we will scan similar locations for Madagascan Starling and the striking Madagascan Blue Pigeon.
+At the roadside, Rand’s Warblers and Common, Green and Stripe-throated Jeries give their confusingly similar songs from prominent exposed perches, as does the less numerous Cryptic Warbler, and we will scan similar locations for Madagascan Starling and the striking Madagascan Blue Pigeon.
 Overhead, Cuckoo Rollers call wildly as they give their dramatic aerial displays and the monotonous call of the Madagascan Cuckoo forms an almost constant backdrop to our birding.

 Once on the trails, however, forest birdwatching requires time and patience, but the rewards can be rich.
 We will be making a particular effort to find a selection of species that we can only reasonably hope to see at Ranomafana.
 One of these is Brown Mesite, a secretive species of the forest floor, and another is the fearsome Henst’s Goshawk, a highly vocal raptor which we will hope to see sitting in the canopy, glowering at us from under its heavy brows.
 Madagascan Yellowbrow (or Yellow-browed Oxylabes) favours the thickest undergrowth but, like many of Madagascar’s ‘skulkers’, can sometimes be watched at unbelievably close range.
 The chunky Pollen’s Vanga and Grey-crowned Tetraka (formerly Grey-crowned Greenbul) are two other specialities, and at higher altitudes, we will search for the iridescent Yellow-bellied Sunbird Asity and for Brown Emutail, an ace skulker that we may see creeping, mouse-like, at our feet.